Generic selectors

 Physical mankind exists for one reason—for God to create a family of eternal, spiritual children; and the Holy Spirit is given to us by God to fulfill that purpose:

-ROMANS 8:17-19 Now if we are children, we are also heirs—truly, heirs of God and joint heirs with Christ—if indeed we suffer together with Him, so that we may also be glorified together with Him.
-18 For I reckon that the sufferings of the present time are not worthy to be compared with the glory that shall be revealed in us.
-19 For the earnest expectation of the creation itself is awaiting the manifestation of the sons of God.
+ROMANS 8:17-19 and if children, then heirs–heirs of God and joint heirs with Christ, if indeed we suffer with [Him,] that we may also be glorified together.
+18 For I consider that the sufferings of this present time are not worthy [to be compared] with the glory which shall be revealed in us.
+19 For the earnest expectation of the creation eagerly waits for the revealing of the sons of God.

 The Holy Spirit is the spiritual seed by which a human is begotten by God, enabling people to live in the flesh and yet become spiritual children of God.
 That same spirit working in us gives us the power to overcome temptations and evil.
 The false belief of the Trinity that the Holy Spirit is a living being is unquestionably contrary to the entirety of God’s Word.
 The Holy Spirit is simply the mechanism for, and projection of, His power, will, and love.
-Those who have the Holy Spirit within them have received the greatest gift—it the power by which God will change them so they become the eternal children of God in the resurrection.
+Those with the Holy Spirit have received the greatest gift—they means to become the eternal children of God in the resurrection.

 [4] https://en.wikipedia.org/wiki/Trinity.